 The following section deals with the technological infrastructure and the data model of Campus Medius, which operationalizes the theoretical concepts of the dispositif and the actor-network.

-In conclusion, we outline our plans to establish a digital platform for describing and visualizing media experiences in everyday life.
+In conclusion, we outline our plans to establish a digital platform for describing and visualizing media experiences from multiple perspectives.

 1. Topography: Campus Medius 1.0 (2014)